Hiroshji/Py-MacroRecorder/README.md

 # MacroRecorder

 ## Overview
 MacroRecorder is a Python-based tool designed to record and replay keyboard and mouse actions.
-This project leverages the `pynput` library for capturing and simulating input events and provides a simple user interface using `Tkinter`.
-The tool is ideal for automating repetitive tasks and can be customized to suit various automation needs.
+This project uses the `pynput` library for capturing and replaying input events and provides a simple user interface using `Tkinter`.

 ## Features
 - **Record Keyboard and Mouse Events**: Capture all keyboard presses/releases and mouse movements/clicks.